-The Board has determined that each Audit Committee member is independent, as independence is defined for audit committee members by the SEC and the NYSE, is "financially literate" as defined by the NYSE and has accounting or related financial management expertise.
-The Board has determined that Mr. Swienton is an audit committee financial expert as defined by the SEC.
-The Audit Committee met ten times in 2016.
-All members of the Audit Committee attended in excess of 75% of the Audit Committee meetings held when they were Committee members in 2016.
+The Board has determined that each Audit Committee member is independent, as independence is defined for audit committee members by the SEC and the NYSE.
+The Board has also determined that each Audit Committee member is "financially literate" as defined by the NYSE, has accounting or related financial management expertise and is an audit committee financial expert as defined by the SEC.
+The Audit Committee met nine times in 2017.